-(see Grinin 2008c, 2009a, 2009c; Grinin and Korotayev 2010a; Grinin, Korotayev, and Malkov 2010a).
-One of the most salient points here is that the countries of the World System center (especially the UK and USA) have developed their financial sector in the most active way.
-In the meantime the semiperipheral countries have been developing more actively the 'real economy'.
+The occurrence of major changes in the global division of labor between countries is associated with the most important causes of the crisis.2 One of the most salient points here is that the countries of the World System center (especially the UK and USA) have developed their financial sector in the most active way.3 In the meantime the semiperipheral countries have been developing more actively the 'real economy'.
 As a result, within Western economies the GDP share produced by the financial sector reaches between a quarter and a third of the total GDP, exceeding the share produced by industry.
 In general, within the world economy (due to the West's ability to accumulate the world capitals, as well as due to the formation and diffusion of new financial technologies) the financial sector has been growing faster than the other sectors over the last three decades.
 As a result of this, the financial sector has been transformed from a sector serving the economy, to a sector producing the main vector of its development; thus it has become a sector where an immense share of added value is produced.
 Such a division of labor has a number of important consequences.
 Western countries become not only the world capital accumulation center, they also become net importers of capitals.

 In these countries one can observe a phenomenon of deindustrialization.
-On the contrary, one can observe a fast industrial growth in the semiperipheral countries.
-This has appreciably contributed to the development of the situation when the growth rates in such developing economies - e.g., the ones of the BRICS and some other semiperipheral countries - are significantly higher than in the West.
+On the contrary, one can observe a fast industrial growth in the semiperipheral countries.4 This has appreciably contributed to the development of the situation when the growth rates in such developing economies -e.g., the ones of the BRIC and some other semiperipheral countries - are significantly higher than in the West.
 In the semiperipheral countries one can observe an especially fast growth of the exporting sectors, whereas the USA and some other core countries become more and more a world center of consumption whose demand determines to a considerable extent the prosperity of semiperipheral and peripheral economies.
-Thus, in general we can observe the decline of the role of the West as an industrial-economic center of the World System; on the other hand,
+Thus, in general we can observe the decline of the role of the West as an industrial-economic center of the World System: on the other hand, this is accompanied by the growth of its importance as an importer of commodities and capitals; correspondingly, the economic role of the semiperiphery (in general, and certain semiperipheral centers, in particular) grows; yet, their economy becomes more and more dependent on the ability of the West to consume.
+The consumption economy has become an imperative not only for the West, but for the World System as a whole (see e.g., Wolf 2005).